healeycodes/inkbyexample/README.md

 ## Contributing

-Raise an issue or a PR.
-I'm happy to help out!
-You can also DM me on Twitter @healeycodes
+Raise an issue before starting a PR. **I'm happy to help out!** You can also DM me on Twitter @healeycodes

-This repository uses Netlify for CI/CD so there's no need to push the build files.

 <br>